British Basketball League: Resurgence, the 777 years, and current situation (2012–2024)

-On December 2, 2021, the Miami-based investment firm 777 Partners bought 45.5% of the shares of the league.
+On 2 December 2021 the Miami-based investment firm 777 Partners bought 45.5% of the shares of the league.
 The company invested £7 million in the league, that also saw an organisational reform which included the appointment of a CEO.

-Rules

-The BBL had a salary cap in place, named the "Team Payments Cap", which limited teams to spend no more than £250,000 on player salaries.
-The aim was to keep overall costs down for the teams while also ensuring competitive balance.
-The salary cap was dropped starting from the 2022-23 season, as it was stated to hamper the growth of BBL teams playing in European competitions.
+On 14 June 2024 British Basketball, the national governing body for basketball in the UK, terminated the league's licence, meaning that the UK men's professional league would no longer be run by the current operating company behind the BBL.
+British Basketball cited financial concerns as a principal driver of the decision, and promised that interim measures would be put in place to ensure that a 2024/25 season takes place.